Separating Rank Logic from Polynomial Time: The Invertible-Map Game

 \section{The Invertible-Map Game}

-For \IFPC{} there is an equivalent Ehrenfeucht-Fraïssé-like game called the bijective pebble game~\cite{Hella96}.
-It is a game between two players called Spoiler and Duplicator played on two pebbled structures.
-The aim of Spoiler is to prove that the two structures can be distinguished in \IFPC{}, where Duplicator tries to show the converse.
+Undefinability results for~\IFPC{} are often achieved by the embedding of \IFPC{} into infinitary bounded variable counting logic (see~\cite{Otto1997}) and exploiting an equally expressive Ehrenfeucht-Fraïssé-like pebble game.
+This game, called the bijective $k$-pebble game~\cite{Hella96}, is a game between two players called Spoiler and Duplicator played on two pebbled structures.
+The aim of Spoiler is to prove that the two structures can be distinguished in infinitary $k$-variable counting logic, where Duplicator tries to show the converse.
 Such a game also exists for rank logic (called matrix-equivalence game in~\cite{DawarHolm12}).
 It extends the bijective pebble game with ranks.
 Instead of looking at this pebble game, we consider the invertible-map game~\cite{DawarHolm12}.
-It is more expressive than the rank-pebble game in the sense that if Duplicator has a winning strategy in the invertible-map game, he has a winning strategy in the rank-pebble game, too.
-Whether the invertible-map game is strictly more expressive is unknown.
+Its distinguishing power is at least as strong as the one of the rank-pebble game in the sense that if Duplicator has a winning strategy in the invertible-map game, then Duplicator has a winning strategy in the rank-pebble game, too.
 Hence, to show that rank logic cannot distinguish two structures, it suffices to show that Duplicator has a winning strategy in the invertible-map game.
 The game is defined as follows: